Tamplier/llm_safety_guardian/README.md

 The last graph shows an intuitive relationship: the shorter the message, the less accurate the classification.
 The graph shows that with a message less than 5 characters long, classification is like we're flipping a coin, and acceptable accuracy is achieved only for messages longer than 15 characters.
-Of course, there are not many messages in the ranges up to 5 and up to 10 characters to speak about accuracy with sufficient confidence, however, the reduced classification quality is obvious.
+Of course, there are not many messages in the ranges up to 5 (there are only 8 messages in the test set) and up to 10 characters (13 messages only) to speak about accuracy with sufficient confidence, however, the reduced classification quality is obvious.

 ## CI/CD
 A [Docker container was built](https://github.com/Tamplier/nlp_suicide_watch/blob/main/Dockerfile)